jhuckaby/Cronicle/README.md

 The storage system in Cronicle is built on the [pixl-server-storage](https://www.npmjs.com/package/pixl-server-storage) module, which is basically a key/value store.
 It can write everything to local disk (the default), [Couchbase](http://www.couchbase.com/nosql-databases/couchbase-server) or [Amazon S3](https://aws.amazon.com/s3/).

-Writing to local disk should work just fine for most installations, even with multi-server setups, as long as there is only one master server.
-However, if you want redundant backup masters with auto-failover, and/or redundant data storage, then you either have to use a shared filesystem such as NFS, or switch to Couchbase or S3.
+Writing to local disk should work just fine for most installations, even with multi-server setups, as long as there is only one primary server.
+However, if you want redundant backups with auto-failover, and/or redundant data storage, then you either have to use a shared filesystem such as NFS, or switch to Couchbase or S3.

-With an NFS shared filesystem, your master and backup servers can have access to the same Cronicle data storage.
-Only the master server performs data writes, so there should never be any data corruption.
+With an NFS shared filesystem, your primary and backup servers can have access to the same Cronicle data storage.
+Only the primary server performs data writes, so there should never be any data corruption.
 The easiest way to set up a shared filesystem is to configure Cronicle to point at your NFS mount in the `conf/config.json` file, then run the setup script.
 The filesystem storage location is in the `base_dir` property, which is found in the `Storage` / `Filesystem` objects:

 ```js
 {